Parimal14121998/Loan-Approval-Predictor-using-ML/Readme_loan.txt

 Implementation Logic:
 1)Refer this Readme to know a quick overview.
 2)Refer the Jupyter notebook file [.ipynb] to understand about the whole ML Lifecycle.
-3)Refer the zip for :-
+3)Refer the loanapp folder for :-
 i) app.py -> Tells us about the code view , logic ,signup/login approach ,flask deployment ii) templates folder for html ; rendering the display/output. iii) lp.model is our model creation file created through p1.py and then we use this in app.py to predict the outcome.